copperwater/xNetHack/doc/xnh-changelog-10.0.md

     the quest.
 However, it will not create arrows of light until Scorpius is killed, though it can still create normal arrows and its passive extrinsics still apply.
+  - Scorpions and other s-class monsters generate more frequently on the quest, with centaurs generating less frequently.

 ### Interface changes